Deepseek-APIs/deepseek-mpi/README.md

 - Provider detection is automatic: endpoints, environment variable names, and well-known key prefixes (Anthropic `sk-ant-`, GLM `gk-`/`glm-`, Azure OpenAI `sk-aoai-`/`sk-az-`, etc.) steer the client toward the right REST API.
 Explicitly set `--api-provider` if you need to override the heuristic.
 - Inside the ncurses TUI, use `:set key=value`, `:show-config`, or `:config-help` to tweak runtime settings (endpoints, chunk sizes, providers, etc.) before launching the MPI job.
 - The wrapper keeps a 500-line scrollback buffer; use Page Up/Down (or Home/End) to browse prior output without leaving the TUI.
-- Add `--tui-log-view` if you prefer the classic post-prompt ncurses pane that streams MPI logs; otherwise logs print below the prompt once the TUI input closes.
+- Logs stay inside the ncurses pane by default when `--tui` is active; auto mode hides most mpirun/log noise so only warnings and responses remain, while `--no-tui-log-view` drops back to stdout and `--tui-log-view` explicitly keeps the full log stream.
 - Use the `deepseek_wrapper` helper when you want something closer to the OpenAI Codex UX; it logs MPI output in-line and reuses the same configuration flags under the hood.
 - Use git for change tracking – a clean history keeps regressions easy to spot.
 - When you need a guided UX, run `./src/deepseek_wrapper --np 4 --binary ./src/deepseek_mpi`.
 Every time you hit Enter the wrapper gathers the ongoing conversation, writes a payload file, and invokes `mpirun` with the requested rank count.
 Type `:quit` or press `Esc` to exit.